 Why do I need a financial power of attorney?

-Designating a financial power of attorney will allow someone chosen by you to administer the financial aspects of your estate in the event that you are incapacitated.
+Designating a financial power of attorney will allow someone chosen by you to manage your financial affairs for you in the event that you are incapacitated.

 Why do I need a medical power of attorney?